davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         uc_14: calculate revenue in time range between start_date and end_date inclusive
         uc_15: calculate profit in time range between start_date and end_date inclusive

+        uc_40: delete all data in bought.csv and sold.csv

     VIEW LAYER (MVC-model):
         The following ucs are in the View layer (MVC-model) of the application,